worldyn/crawler/README.md

 # house-web-crawler
-A SaaS that will help you easily look for an apartment/house rental contract via a web crawler that collects the latest info from several websites with rental contracts.
-Written in GoLang.
+A SaaS in GoLang that has a REST API that easily looks for an apartment/house rental contract via a web crawler that collects the latest info from several websites with rental contracts.
+Read WIKI for License information.

 Made by Adam Jacobs and Olle Berglöf.

 ## Front end repos:
 + https://github.com/osobo/findyourhome-android
 + https://github.com/worldyn/findyourhome-iOS

-TODO:

-- Utveckla concurrent web crawler som hämtar relevant information från särskilda bostadssidor.

-- Mongodb som uppdaterar sig själv med info från hemsidorna.
-DB datan visas på startsidan.
-Undersök hur ofta den bör uppdateras.

-- REST api med GET request som kör igång web crawlern till alla sidor.

-- Koppla api till front end

-- designa simpelt front end